twpayne/chezmoi/assets/chezmoi.io/docs/quick-start.md

 $ chezmoi help
 ```

 chezmoi has much more functionality.
-Good starting points are reading [articles
+Good starting points are reading [what
-about chezmoi](/links/articles-podcasts-and-videos/) adding more dotfiles, and
+other people say about chezmoi](/links/articles/), adding more dotfiles, and
 using templates to manage files that vary from machine to machine and retrieve
 secrets from your password manager.
-Read the [user guide](/user-guide/setup/)
+Read the [user guide](/user-guide/setup/) to
-to explore.
+explore and see [how people use chezmoi](/links/dotfile-repos/) for inspiration.